 1) Use only the Small Church Guides

 One option is to use only the Small Church Guides to teach through the lesson at youth group.
 Play a game, share announcements, worship/pray, and then walk through the lesson plan with students.
-Afterward, hand each of them a printout copy of the Daily Devotionals, or, if you’re techy, digitally distribute the Daily Devotionals through a QR code on a screen or screenshots to a group text messaging platform.
+Afterward, hand each of them a printout copy of the Daily Devotionals, or, if you’re techier than me, digitally distribute the Daily Devotionals through a QR code on a screen or screenshots to a group text messaging platform.

 2) Utilize Video Messages and the Small Church Guide together